A Search-Based Testing Approach for Deep Reinforcement Learning Agents: Empirical Evaluation

+From a practical standpoint, such highly accurate rules can help developers understand, with high confidence, the conditions under which the agent fails.
+For example, one can analyze the concrete states that correspond to abstract states that lead to faults to extract real-world conditions of failure.
+For example, to interpret the rule \textit{R1}, we first extract all faulty episodes following this rule.
+Then, we extract from these episodes all concrete states belonging to the abstract states that must be present according to \textit{R1} (i.e., $S^\phi_{12}$ and $S^\phi_{23}$, respectively).
+For abstract states that the rule specifies as absent (abstract state $S^\phi_5$ in our example), we extract the set of all corresponding concrete states from all episodes in the final dataset.
+Finally, for each abstract state in the rule, we analyze the distribution of each characteristic of the corresponding concrete states (e.g., the position of the cart in the \textit{Cart-Pole} environment, the velocity, the angle of the pole, and the angular velocity) to interpret the situations under which the agent fails.
+Due to space limitations, we include the box plots of the distributions of the states' characteristics in our replication package.
+Note that we did not rely directly on the abstract states' $Q^*$-values to understand the failing conditions of the agent since they are not easily interpretable.
+We rely on the median values of the distribution of the states' characteristics to illustrate each abstract state and hence the failing conditions.
+We illustrate these conditions in Figure~\ref{fig:RuleExample}.
 Our analysis shows that the presence of abstract states $S^\phi_{12}$ and $S^\phi_{23}$ represent situations where the cart is close to the right border of the track and the pole strongly leans toward the right.
 To compensate for the large angle of the pole, shown in the figure, the agent has no choice but to push the cart to the right, which results in a fault because the border is crossed.
 Moreover, abstract state $S^\phi_{5}$ represents a situation where (1) the angle of the pole is not large, and (2) the position of the cart is toward the right but not close to the border.
 In this situation, the agent will be able to control the pole in the remaining area and keep the pole upright without crossing the border, which justifies why this abstract state is absent in faulty episodes that satisfy rule \textit{R1}.
 Note that we only provide an example of a faulty rule from the \textit{Cart-Pole} case study.
 Different rules that consist of more complex combinations of different abstract states can be extracted and therefore analyzed.
 Such interpretable rules can thus assist engineers to ensure safety and analyze risks prior to deploying the agent.
+We acknowledge that the extracted rules from the detected faulty episodes are not sufficient to evaluate the risk of deploying RL agents.
+However, characterizing the DRL agent's faulty episodes, as we automatically do, is indeed a necessary piece of information for risk analysis.
+If they are accurate, such rules can be used to understand the conditions under which the agent is likely to fail.